Joining an Existing Testnet

 After downloading the linera-protocol

-repository, and checkout the testnet
+repository, and checking out the testnet

 branch testnet_archimedes